kylechanpols/kylechanpols/README.md

 - 👋 Hi, I’m Kyle Chan (@kylechanpols).
 Currently a PhD student in Political Science at the University of North Carolina at Chapel Hill.
+Former Data Science Intern at @dsg-tech.
-- 👀 I'm an aspiring Data Scientist interested in Data Science/ Data Analyst roles in the automotive, financial and policy industries.
+- 👀 I'm a Data Scientist specializing in building machine learning projects to solve business problems in the retail industry, particularly on marketing and eCommerce applications.
 - 🎓 I have research experience with regression models and computer vision models.
 I TA-ed for a graduate-level Political Data Science course at UNC-Chapel Hill twice.
 - 🌱 I’m currently building up my skills in Machine Learning and general problem solving skills in Python.
 I also use R in my research.
 - 👀 My current research uses satellite images and geospatial data to determine the degree of local economic development.